haven1network/haven1-validator-docs/ACTIVITIES.md

 - We will provide you with the following information.
   - any additional information required for the .env file.

-Create a new file .env.new with the values of <> replaced with the appropriate values give by the instructions below.
+Create a new file .env.new with the values of <> replaced with the appropriate values given by the instructions below.

 ```env
 HOSTNAME=<Your Organisation Name-RPC>